DiarmuidM/longitudinal-data-analysis/faq/README.md

 * An *estimator* is the rule / algorithm / calculation that produces the estimates (coefficients) of the parameters in a model.
 For example, Ordinary Least Squares (OLS) is the standard estimator behind the linear regression model.

 ### Q. How do I arrange my data for longitudinal data analysis?
-Typically you would arrange your data in **long format**: multiple rows per unit of analysis, with each row uniquely identified by a combination of `uniqueid` and `time`:
+Typically you would arrange your data in **long format**: multiple rows per unit of analysis, with each row uniquely identified by a combination of `unit_id` and `time`:

 | Name       | Year | Income |
 |------------|------|--------|